 Many pupils are already planning activities, following advice from Mr Boardman.
-Please note work experience week will be w/c 28/6/21.
+Please note work experience week will be from 27th June to 1st July 2022.

 Careers, Guidance and Future Planning

 Welcome to the Information, Advice and Guidance support at Atlantic Academy.

 At Atlantic Academy our aim is to ensure that every student receives a comprehensive careers education to assist them to develop employability skills and knowledge of available pathways to enable them to make informed decisions at significant times throughout their education and future lives.

 In January 2018 the DFE issued a new Statuary Careers Guidance which outlines the 8 Gatsby Benchmarks that schools should meet by 2020.

 Atlantic Academy are currently achieving the majority of these Benchmarks and will continue to build on these in the future to ensure all are fully embedded in the careers programme by 2020.

 Overview of the career provision